HongyuanH/blog/_posts/2023-05-22-Modern_CPP_Chapter_03.md

 ### rvalue reference and lvalue reference

+* lvalue ref `&` is a reference that binds to an lvalue (persistent).
+* rvalue ref `&&` is a reference that binds to an rvalue (temporary).
-* lvalue ref can't bind to rvalue
+* lvalue ref can't bind to rvalue.
-* const lvalue ref can bind to rvalue, it extends the lifetime of the temporary object and the object can't be modified
+* const lvalue ref can bind to rvalue, it extends the lifetime of the temporary object and the object can't be modified.
-* rvalue ref can bind to rvalue, it extends the lifetime of the temporary object and the object can be modified
+* rvalue ref can bind to rvalue, it extends the lifetime of the temporary object and the object can be modified.

 Why not allow non-constant references to bind to non-lvalues?
 This is because there is a logic error in this approach: